Equiel-1703/orchestra/README.md

   sudo apt install ocl-icd-opencl-dev opencl-c-headers opencl-clhpp-headers
   ```

-  **Note on the ICD Loader**: The packages listed above are for general OpenCL development in C/C++.
-The OpenCL ICD (Installable Client Driver) loader acts as a multiplexer, meaning it allows multiple OpenCL implementations to coexist on the same system (an NVIDIA driver and an AMD driver, for example).
-You must ensure that you have the correct drivers installed for your specific GPU/CPU so the ICD loader can find and route commands to the appropriate hardware vendor's implementation during runtime.
+  **Note on the ICD Loader**: The packages listed above provide the development headers and the OpenCL Installable Client Driver (ICD) loader.
+The ICD loader acts as a dispatcher/multiplexer, meaning it does not contain hardware drivers itself, but allows multiple OpenCL implementations (e.g., NVIDIA, AMD, PoCL) to coexist on the same system.
+Therefore, you must install the correct driver for your CPU and GPU so the ICD loader can discover it at runtime and route the OpenCL API calls to the correct hardware.

 ## Hardware-Specific Recommendations